 You will need to send us the relevant LLC1 and Con29 forms, depending on your requirements, along with a site plan.
 This should be an Ordnance Survey extract (scale 1:1250 or 1:2500) clearly outlining the search area in red.

-We will usually return your searches within five working days from receipt of payment.
+We will usually return your searches within seven working days from receipt of payment.

 You can submit a request using the online form below.